rvirgilli/vps-core-setup/README.md

     *   SSH as the new `deploy` user: `ssh deploy@<YOUR_VPS_IP>`

 For detailed explanations, see the full documentation linked below.

-## 2. Prerequisites

-*   A fresh Debian 12 VPS.
-*   Access to the VPS as `root` or a user with `sudo` privileges (e.g., the default `debian` user on many cloud providers).
-*   An SSH key pair on your local machine to access the VPS.

 ## 3. Documentation